adaptdk/media-skyfish/README.md

 INTRODUCTION
 ------------
-This project provides <a href="skyfish.com">skyfish</a> integration to media module.
+This project provides <a href="skyfish.com">skyfish</a> integration.
-It allows you to use any image uploaded to Skyfish via media browser.
+It allows you to use any image uploaded to Skyfish via entity browser.
 Chosen image form image browser are stored locally, that it could have full functionality as local images (styles, attributes and etc),